 The idea is simple; we enable groups of people to learn more about where they live, create their own responses to it, and share their work as widely as possible – including to new audiences.
 Participants are supported to delve into our collections to uncover unique stories about the people, places and events of our county, often hidden in the archives.

 The ‘sharing’ could take the form of producing a new booklet, creating digital resources, or putting on a talk or lecture, or how about using artwork, drama, storytelling, or music?

-Sharing Suffolk Stories is supported by a grant from the National Lottery Heritage Fund and the Coastal Communities Fund.
+Sharing Suffolk Stories is supported by funding from the National Lottery Heritage Fund